Yarveicy/Recipe-Manager-/README.md

 <p> is there any refactoring that you would do to improve your design? </p>

 <p> Yes, every program can be designed better based on programmer experience. </p>
-<p> I will define more subclass based on abstract classs for other buttons</p>
+<p> I will define more subclass based on abstract class for other buttons</p>
+<p> I can use button term to create more button like load, save and details which helps less duplication in
+ButtonAddRecipe class and less coupling.
+This will help future programmer to work on the program more easily.</p>
 <p> I will read other design books related to java to improve the design of my application</p>
 <p> I will reduce duplication in ButtonAddRecipe by creating super class with the help of idea</p>
-<p> For example, showInputFoodRecipe can be used to creat a supercalss.</p>
+<p> For example, showInputFoodRecipe can be used to create a supercalss.</p>
 <p> I will use ButtonTerm asbtract class to reduce duplication in ButtonAddRecipe Class to reduce duplication
 and coupling</p>
+<p> I can create another superclass and different design using refactor and superclass in IDEA.
+For example,
+choose showButtonClick and foodlist field to create another superclass which helps less duplication.</p>